Filing continues for spots on Rochester, Olmsted County ballots

 On Friday, Bob Hopkins became the seventh county commissioner candidate to file, seeking to replace Commissioner Sheila Kiscaden as the District 6 representative.
 Kiscaden announced she will be stepping down at the end of the year, leaving two years of her term to fill by special election.

-So far, only one county commissioner race has more than a single candidate, with incumbents currently unopposed in district 1, 5 and 7.
+So far, only one county commissioner race has more than a single candidate, with incumbents currently unopposed in districts 1, 5 and 7.

 In district 3, incumbent Gregg Wright will face at least two challengers — April Sutor and Karl Johnson — in an Aug.
 13 primary to narrow candidates to two for the November general election.